VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_11_AssociativeContainers/notes.md

 ## multimap and multiset
 - keys can be repeated
 - no [] operator, as there may be many keys with same value
-- keys with same value are stord adjusent to each other, their order will be based on the insertion order
+- keys with same value are stored adjusent to each other, their order will be based on the insertion order
 - insert member always inserts the key even if key and value are same

 # PAIR type : std::pair<T1, T2>